 Thank you for your interest in the Internet Resource Guide.
-My name is Dr. Camille Wortman, and I am a Professor of Psychology Emeritus at Stony Brook University in New York.
+My name is Dr. Camille Wortman, and I am a Professor Emeritus of Psychology at Stony Brook University in New York.
 My expertise is in bereavement, with an emphasis on how people are affected by the sudden, traumatic death of a loved one.

-I was heartened by the rich array of helpful resources that we discovered.
+We were heartened by the rich array of helpful resources that we discovered.
 Some sites provide information to assist people in processing their grief; for example, how to deal with feelings of anger or guilt.
 There are websites that address more specific issues, such as how to help children mourn the death of a grandparent.
 Other sites focus on the practical aspects of loss, such as how to cancel your loved one’s social media accounts.
 There is also material on how to help and comfort the bereaved, including the best and worst things to say to them.
 These resources are offered in a variety of formats including articles, blog posts, podcasts, support groups, videos, and webinars.

-I hope that this Guide will be useful to those who are navigating the bereavement process at this time.
-Please feel free to contact me if you have recommendations regarding new additions to the Guide as well as suggestions for how it may be improved.
+We believe that this Guide will inspire and encourage others who are grieving.
+If you have such a story that you are willing to share, we welcome you to send it to us.
+In addition, please feel free to contact me if you have recommendations regarding new additions to the Guide as well as suggestions for how it may be improved.
 I may be reached at email@example.com.
 Please note that I am not able to respond to individual requests for support.